loneicewolf/ReverseEngineering/SampleFiles/basic.md

 	This should solve your error
 ```

-trying it; but tweaking the commanda bit, to match our `hello` context
+trying it; but tweaking the command a bit, to match our `hello` context
 (note: I use the word `context` just arbitrarily here; just to note our hello-file, which might be our hello executable; hello object file, and so on) (to avoid confusion)

 first we try it manually;